ViktorQvarfordt/blog/posts/wip-postgres-graph-data.md

 );
 ```

 This models a directed graph.
 The graph is directed since edges have a direction (source -> target).
-The graph can be considered undirected by always checking for both directions of an edge.

 You can imagine many additional properties to the graph.
 The graph can be turned into a weighted graph by adding a `weight REAL NOT NULL` column to the `edge` table.
-This may represent the cost utilizing a relation.
+This may represent the cost utilizing an edge.

 **Insert example data:**